On this page...

 Click Child Care Provider Portal for an overview or use step 2 for application or renewal information.

-Any person providing child care in their home can apply to be registered.
-Those serving more than 5 children are required to register.
+Any person providing child care in their home can apply to be a registered Child Development Home.
+Those serving more than the following number of children are required to register:

 - Number of children allowed in care